electron-userland/electron-builder/docs/NSIS.md

 # 32 bit + 64 bit

-If you build both ia32 and xha arch, you in any case get one installer.
+If you build both ia32 and x64 arch, you in any case get one installer.
 Appropriate arch will be installed automatically.

 # Custom NSIS script